'Our future family, gone': Parents grieve lost embryos

 - Thousands of embryos may be destroyed; lawsuits filed in Cleveland, more to come

-(CNN)When Kate and Jeremy Plant were making plans for their 2014 marriage, they had no idea the future they would face.
+(CNN)When Kate and Jeremy Plants were making plans for their 2014 marriage, they had no idea the future they would face.
 Just months after they tied the knot, Kate was diagnosed with ovarian cancer, a deadly form that the American Cancer Society says takes more lives than any other female reproductive cancer.

-Because treatment could affect Kate's fertility, doctors encouraged the newlyweds to consider banking Kate's eggs so they could have children someday.
+Because treatment could affect Kate's fertility, doctors encouraged the newlyweds to consider banking Kate's embryos so they could have children someday.

-"So, every day for two weeks we drove 45 minutes each way to the doctor," Kate recalled.
+"So every day for two weeks we drove 45 minutes each way to the doctor," Kate recalled.
 "There were shots in stomach multiple times a day; I was high on hormones; it was very stressful.
 And the whole time I don't know if the cancer is spreading and I'm thinking, 'Do I have time for this?'"

 What happened next, says Kate, could only be called a blessing.
 In the world of in-vitro fertilization, or IVF, it's not unusual for couples to undergo numerous rounds of expensive, painful procedures to obtain a viable embryo, if it happens at all.